 Size: 5.00 x 8.00 in

-Bink Gibson is ready to throw off his quiet life as steward to his old commander and head for India and the chance of prosperity.
-But before he can leave he’s summoned to the deathbed of the Earl of Shaldon, a meddling spymaster, a complete stranger…and his father.
+With Napoleon vanquished, an ex-soldier has plans for India.
+But before he can leave England, he's summoned to the deathbed of an Earl who's a spymaster, a complete stranger...and his father.

-And the Earl has set a trap Bink will never be able to resist
+The Earl has set a trap he'll never be able to resist.

 A tap at the door brought the innkeeper’s smiling, buxom maid with a flagon of ale and a pint tankard.
 Bink thanked her for the drink, and silently, for the interruption, and started speaking before the door shut on the wench, before the lady across from him could stop glaring at her and untie her tongue.